ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

 The key point is that by the assumption that we have a Cartan connection, these derivatives are proportional to a sum of $\big( F_\omega\big)_{\alpha_{k+1} a}$ with a linear combination of the $\mu$.
 But by assumption, $\big( F_\omega\big)_{\alpha_{k+1} a}$ (which a priori depends on data at $\mathbf{d}\theta^\alpha \neq 0$) is a linear combination of the curvatures with bosonic indices, and these are determined from the data at $d \theta^\alpha = 0$.

-> This is essentially the argument in [Castellani-D'Auria-Fr&#233; 91, vol 2, (III.3.29)-(III.3.31)](#CastellaniDAuriaFre), except that I have added the inductive argument, which seems necessary to really conclude beyond first order in ther odd coordinates.
+> This is essentially the argument in [Castellani-D'Auria-Fr&#233; 91, vol 2, (III.3.29)-(III.3.31)](#CastellaniDAuriaFre), except that I have added the inductive argument, which seems necessary to really conclude beyond first order in the odd coordinates.

 This shows that $\mu\big( (x^a), (\theta^\alpha)  \big)$ satisfies well-formed differential equations in the $\theta^\alpha$.